digicosmos86/datascience-blog/docs/_posts/the-making-of-a-dashboard-part4.md

 ![dashboard screenshot with annotations](/datascience-blog/assets/img/dashboard-annotated.png)

-The above image shows the improvements that we made to the very first prototype of the dashboard after receiving user feedback.
+The above image shows the improvements that we made to the very first prototype of the dashboard after receiving stakeholder feedback.
 Some of the major ones are:

 1. **Layout:** We switched to displaying the two charts horizontally to make better use of the space on the page.
 That way the interactions between the visualizations are more visible.
 This design is also optimized for 16:9 screen ratios that most laptops use.
 2. **More context:** The addition of chart titles, subtitles, explanatory texts, and notes give the users more context of what they are looking at, and the range of data that are being visualized.
 A bit redundancy here improves readability and clarity.